 Start with high-paying and long-lasting accounts.
 Nurturing those will help you solve problems that might help you keep big players.
 Then, move down the ladder and try to fix all the issues that can be fixed without your customer service agents’ direct response.

-Later, I’ll list the best ways to deliver proactive customer service and the best tools to do so.
+Later, I’ll explain the whole process and the best tools to make it happen.
 Thus, don’t worry if you don’t know how to go about gathering feedback.
-I’ll explain it all in detail.

 Monitor customer activity

 Second, proactive customer service becomes serious only when you start monitoring customer activity.

 As I’ve mentioned a step earlier, gathering feedback from customers is one way to go about getting to know errors that you can fix.
 But you can’t do that forever and keep asking your customers each and every week.

 Instead, monitor your customers’ requests, reasons they call your customer service agents, tickets they submit, and issues they stumble upon.

 By being constantly on the lookout, you’ll be able to detect issues as they happen and react by creating adequate resources.

 If several customers get stuck because of the same issue then you should consider investigating it and try to solve it with a proactive approach.

 The last step would be to actually create some resources you consider necessary to deliver proactive customer service.